 If using a helper car, connect the other end of the jumper cables to the other vehicle.
 Start the helper vehicle and let it idle.

 Get inside your Nissan with the dead battery and start the engine.
-If you Nissan dashboard powers up but you hear a clicking noise check to make sure the clams are making good contact.
+If your Nissan dashboard powers up, you hear a clicking noise check to make sure the clams are making good contact.
 Also, allow your battery to charge for a few minutes and try again.

 - Keep the key out of the ignition and the ignition off until you are ready to start the engine.